 This program is perfect for motivated students who want to teach Pre-K-12 grades and also earn a master’s in the process.
 The BFA/MAT in art education includes courses in art history/criticism, teaching art, and two internships prior to a full-time student teaching position.
 Along with art education coursework, you will complete a graduate-level thesis exhibition during your final year.

 All students take the Praxis exams as part of this program, and passing scores are required to graduate.
 Some BFA/MAT graduates begin teaching in classrooms both nationally and internationally, others take on educational leadership positions, and others pursue doctoral studies.
-If you’re interested in MICA, check out the admissions details here.

 School of Visual Arts